Lisa David

 Lori Zlotoff, LCSW, grew up in Merrick, NY and was an active member of NFTY throughout high school.
 She attended Kutz Camp as a camper and returned to URJ camping in 1997 for the inaugural year of Camp Newman in Santa Rosa, CA as a bunk counselor.
 It was there that she met her future husband, Jacob, who had also been NFTY President.

-Lori received her undergraduate degree from Binghamton University and her MSW (Masters of Social Work) from the University of Pennsylvania School of Social Policy and Practice in 2001.
-In addition, she participated in a dual program with Gratz College, receiving a graduate certificate in Jewish Education.
+Lori received her undergraduate degree from Binghamton University and her Master of Social Work from the University of Pennsylvania School of Social Policy and Practice in 2001.
+In addition, she participated in a dual program with Gratz College, receiving a graduate certificate in Jewish education.

-For the past 14 years, Lori has worked in New York as a licensed clinical social worker with a variety of clients, most recently children and adults who were victims of Hurricane Sandy.
-Her friendship with Aaron, Lisa, and Rachel (Lori attended graduate school with Lisa and Rachel!) paved the way for her to join the Camper Care team at Camp Harlam in the summers of 2012 and 2013.
-She was thrilled to join the year-round professional staff as the Inclusion Coordinator starting in 2015, and she and her children, Abigail and Liza, always look forward to wonderful summers at camp!
+For over 20 years, Lori has worked in New York as a licensed clinical social worker with a variety of clients, and she currently owns her own private practice.
+Her friendship with Lisa and Rachel (whom she attended graduate school with!) paved the way for her to join the Camper Care team at Camp Harlam in the summers of 2012 and 2013.
+She was thrilled to join the year-round professional staff as the Inclusion Coordinator starting in 2015, and she was promoted to this current role in 2022.
+She and her children, Abigail and Liza, always look forward to wonderful summers at camp!

-Lori currently lives with her family in Port Washington, NY, where they are members of Community Synagogue.
-She was recently appointed Executive Producer of the newly formed Community Synagogue Theater Company, which blends her love of musical theater, with her love of the Jewish community!
+Lori currently lives with her family in Port Washington, NY, where they are members of The Community Synagogue.
+Lori is the executive producer of the Community Synagogue Theater Company, which blends her love of musical theater with her love of the Jewish community!

 Julie Weitzman